Crawford Goldsby: Jail break

 On April 13, 1895, he was sentenced to death after being tried and convicted for the murder of Ernest Melton.
-However, his lawyer managed to postpone the execution date.
+However, his lawyer, J. Warren Reed, managed to postpone the execution date.

 In June 1895 a pistol was discovered in a bucket at the Fort Smith jail; Goldsby claimed that a prison trustee named Ben Howell had brought the gun in and then had run away a few days later.

 In the meantime, Goldsby had made a friend, Sherman Vann, who was a trusty at the jail.
-Sherman managed to sneak a six-gun into Goldsby's cell-a Colt revolver.
+Sherman managed to sneak a six-gun into Goldsby's cell, a Colt revolver.

 On July 26, 1895, Goldsby attempted a jail break with it.
 He jumped the night guards as they came to lock him into his cell.
 A guard, Lawrence Keating, was shot in the stomach.
 As Keating staggered back down the corridor, Goldsby shot him again in the back.
 Other guards arrived and prevented Goldsby from escaping, but were not able to enter the jail either.
 Then another prisoner, Henry Starr, convinced the guards to let him go in and get Goldsby out.
 Moments later he came back with Goldsby, who was unarmed.

 Hanging

-The second trial lasted three days, resulting in a guilty verdict and U.S. District Judge Isaac Parker sentenced Goldsby to be hanged on September 10, 1895.
+The second trial lasted three days, resulting in a guilty verdict and U.S. District Judge Isaac C. Parker sentenced Goldsby to be hanged on September 10, 1895.
 A stay was granted, pending an appeal to the Supreme Court.
 On December 2, the Supreme Court affirmed the decision of the Fort Smith court and Judge Parker again set the execution date as March 17, 1896.

 On the morning of March 17, Goldsby awoke at six to have a smoke break.
 He ate a light breakfast sent from the hotel by his mother.
 At 9:20, his mother and "Aunty" Amanda Foster were admitted to his cell and shortly afterwards came Father Pius, a Catholic priest with whom he had been voluntarily meeting for the previous five days.

 The hanging was scheduled for 11 am, but was delayed until 2 pm so his sister Georgia could see him before the hanging.
 She was scheduled to arrive at 1 pm on the eastbound train.

 Shortly after 2 pm while on the gallows, it was reported Goldsby was asked if he had anything to say and he replied, "I came here to die, not make a speech."
 About 12 minutes later, Crawford "Cherokee Bill" Goldsby, the most notorious outlaw in the Territory, was dead.

 The body was placed in a coffin, which was placed in a box and taken to the Missouri Pacific depot.
 Placed aboard the train, Ellen and Georgia escorted the body to Fort Gibson, Oklahoma, for interment at the Cherokee National Cemetery.

-On April 20, 1897, Ike "Robinson" {Rogers}, who was reported to have been involved in the capture of Cherokee Bill, was shot and killed by Clarence Goldsby at Ft Gibson Oklahoma.
+On April 20, 1897, Ike "Robinson" Rogers, who was reported to have been involved in the capture of Cherokee Bill, was shot and killed by Clarence Goldsby at Ft Gibson Oklahoma.